 - Creating and reviewing policies

 - Metrics, such as the questions in our engagement survey (example: “I feel a sense of belonging at work”), and the number of employees engaged in Employee Resource Groups

 - Employee resource groups such as LGBTQIA & Allies ERG or the Women in Technology ERG in North America or the Women’s Leaders Network in Asia Pacific.

-The Management Board of Fresenius Medical Care drives and supports all inclusion and diversity efforts and monitors their progress on a regular basis.
+The Management Board of Fresenius Medical Care drives and supports all diversity, equity, and inclusion efforts and monitors their progress on a regular basis.
 It has also defined female leadership participation targets for the first two management levels until 2025.